Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Tobias Melson and Georg Stockinger for their work on the original explosion modelling used for this work.
+\txtred{The authors would like to thank the referee for their comments and suggestions, and} to thank Tobias Melson and Georg Stockinger for their work on the original explosion modelling used for this work.
 BvB would like to express his deepest gratitude to Arash Alizad Banaei for helping with resolving the computational issues between Dardel and \texttt{ExTraSS}.
 The authors acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Programme (ERC Starting Grant No. [803189], PI: A. Jerkstrand).
 The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at the PDC Center for High Performance Computing, KTH Royal Institute of Technology, partially funded by the Swedish Research Council through grant agreement no. 2018-05973.
 This work was supported by the German Research Foundation (DFG) through the Collaborative Research Centre ``Neutrinos and Dark Matter in Astro- and Particle Physics (NDM),'' Grant SFB-1258$\,$--$\,$283604770, and under Germany's Excellence Strategy through the Cluster of Excellence ORIGINS EXC-2094$\,$--$\,$390783311.